gagoar/github-app-installation-token/README.md

 If you don't want any dependencies, you can use the binary directly.

-Head over to [releases](https://github.com/gagoar/github-app-installation-token/releases/latest) and pick the binary for linux, macos and windows.
+Head over to [releases](https://github.com/gagoar/github-app-installation-token/releases/latest) and pick the binary for LINUX, MACOSX and WINDOWS.

 ### Github Workflow